stevelerner/tinyotel/README.md

 # TinyOlly - An Observability Platform For Your Desktop Dev Environment

-A **minimal observability system built from scratch** to visualize and correlate logs, metrics, and traces.
+A **lightweight observability system built from scratch** to visualize and correlate logs, metrics, and traces.
 No 3rd party Observability tools are used - just Flask, Redis, and Chart.js.

 Think of TinyOlly as a tool to livetail your metrics/traces/logs during development with visuals and tools like a full production observability system- but is lighter and runs locally.